tristanpwdennis/bactocap/README.md

 # bactocap
-This repo contains all the materials required to reproduce the analysis and workflow from the bactocap project
+This repo contains all the materials required to reproduce the analysis and workflow from the targeted sequence capture project in *Dennis et al, 2022*

 ### Getting started